University Support Staff Employee Personnel Actions

 Employee Type – Select the appropriate code.
 H = Hourly (non-exempt) S = Salaried (exempt)

-Supervisory – This field identifies a classified position that has supervisory responsibilities over classified employees.
-Any classified employee hired into a position that has supervisory responsibilities is required to attend a supervisory training program which must be completed before permanent status will be granted.
+Supervisory – This field identifies a university support staff position that has supervisory responsibilities over university support staff employees.
+Any university support staff employee hired into a position that has supervisory responsibilities is required to attend a supervisory training program which must be completed before permanent status will be granted.
 Valid values are listed below: